julienharbulot/eth-pos-prysm-exercise/README.md

  })
 ```

-Which could be a hint at how to properly implementing the reporting we need.
-However, this Notifier is not used in `validateAggregatedAtt` (nor in `validateUnaggregatedAttWithState`).
-And since this `attestationNotifier` is only used to notify about valid attestations and uses types defined [in the core package](https://github.com/prysmaticlabs/prysm/blob/develop/beacon-chain/core/feed/operation/events.go#L9), so it wouldn't be appropriate to extend it to notify about invalid attestations.
+Which could be a hint at how to properly implement the reporting we need.
+However, further investigation reveals that this Notifier is neither used in `validateAggregatedAtt` nor in `validateUnaggregatedAttWithState`.
+Furthermore, this `attestationNotifier` is only used to notify about valid attestations and uses types defined [in the core package](https://github.com/prysmaticlabs/prysm/blob/develop/beacon-chain/core/feed/operation/events.go#L9), so it wouldn't be appropriate to extend it to notify about invalid attestations.

 ### 4. Implementation

-Since we have a 4 hours time constraint and this is only an assignment, we will directly choose the obvious solution: add a member variable in the service to collect the data and lazy report the data once per epoch.
-Please see relevant commits in this repository.
+Given the nature of the project (an assignment) and the time constraint (4 hours) we will directly choose the obvious solution:

+- add a member variable in the service to collect the data, and
+- lazy report the data once per epoch.

-To make the report useful, we save the number of attestation that is ok (`nOk uint64`) the number of attestations that is rejected (`nErr uint64`) and for each individual error message, the number of times we have encountered this message (`map[string]uint64`).
+To make the report useful, we save the number of attestations that are valid (`nOk uint64`) the number of attestations that are rejected (`nErr uint64`) and for each individual error message, the number of times we have encountered this message (`map[string]uint64`).
+This format of data can be used to build an histogram or frequency graph later during the data analysis phase.

 To achieve a smaller diff and make the code easier to maintain, I decided to decorate the validation functions with this pattern: